 The 1950 Farmall H tractor (pictured) is the one he drove to rake newly-mowed hay into windrows for baling.
-But although times have changed and most of the milk cans have rusted away, the railroad tracks across Jeffers Hill Road were torn up in the early 1950s and almost all the nearby dairy farms have disappeared, Jeffers Hill Farm still clings to its agricultural roots today.
+Although times have changed and most of the milk cans have rusted away, the railroad tracks across Jeffers Hill Road were torn up in the early 1950s and almost all the nearby dairy farms have disappeared, Jeffers Hill Farm still clings to its agricultural roots today.
 The Farm provides acreage to raise hay and feed corn, and grazing land for a handful of goats and Scotch Highland cattle.

 Weston Jeffers Wellington restored the barn in 2012 and today it serves as a charming and rustic venue location.
-Their are two farmhouses on property available for rent to for guests to get the full New England farmhouse experience complete with charming antique and vintage furniture.
+There are two farmhouses on property available for rent to for guests to get the full New England farmhouse experience complete with charming antique and vintage furniture.

 In 2022, a new partnership with a local wedding planning business, Sparks and Spoons Events, sparked further renovations.
 Ten years after restoring the original barn, it now serves as an authentic New England wedding barn inviting guests to be immersed in the history while celebrating new beginnings.

 "I purchased the 450-acre property from the farmer’s widow in 2012.
 The barn - with cracked foundations and sagging timbers - underwent a multi-year restoration by gifted craftsmen, saving it from eventual collapse.
 The 1850s farmhouse was thoughtfully refurbished and updated as well.
 Now sturdier than ever, the barn proudly serves as an appealing venue for those seeking an unusually private and special place for their event.
 As tracts of farmland throughout New England undergo subdivision for housing or commercial use, my hope is to keep Jeffers Hill Farm and its magnificent surroundings intact for future generations and provide a tangible link to the region’s rich agricultural past."